JaviesCanales/FinanceTrackerAPI/README.md

 - Add transactions (POST)
 - Retrieve all transactions (GET)
+- Retrieve transactions with filtered by type and category (GET)
 - Retrieve a single transaction by ID (GET)
 - Edit transactions by ID (PUT)
 - Delete transactions by ID (DELETE)